We have previously looked the command

 Usage: killall [-Z CONTEXT] [-u USER] [ -eIgiqrvw ] [ -SIGNAL ] NAME... killall -l, --list killall -V, --version

 Simple and fast help information about the command can be listed below.
 As we see below

 killall command provides features like exact process name match, ignoring case, interactive usage, verbose or debug mode operation.

 List Process With ps

-As killall provides convenient ways to kill process with its name listing process and using complete process names will make killall operations more reliable.
-We will list all process in the system where user related process will generally listed in the below of the output.
+Killall provides convenient ways to kill a process with its name listing process and using complete process names will make killall operations more reliable.
+We will list all processes in the system where the user-related process will generally list in the below of the output.

 $ ps uax

-Now we can start kill processes according their name.
-This example is a simple example where we only provide some term which is resides in the process name.
+Now we can start kill processes according to their name.
+This example is a simple example where we only provide some term which resides in the process name.
 Our process is

 watch ls like below.